 Let's face it; acne is a nuisance.
-But, breakouts around the mouth are even more frustrating.
-They're painful, they're stubborn, and these unpleasant pimples seem to show up at the most inconvenient times.
-For some, breakouts are totally random and show up without warning; pimples are an almost constant struggle for those with acne-prone skin.
-Fortunately enough, acne around the mouth is treatable and preventable with the proper techniques.
+But breakouts around the mouth are even more frustrating.
+They're painful and stubborn, and these unpleasant pimples appear at the most inconvenient times.
+For some, breakouts are random and show up without warning; pimples are an almost constant struggle for those with acne-prone skin.
+Fortunately, acne around the mouth is treatable and preventable with the proper techniques.

 Types of breakouts found around the mouth